robertbrodrecht/launchpad/README.md

 =============

 * Figure out the plug-in issue.
+* Figure out the subfolder issue.
+* Figure out any multi-site issues.
 * Implementation Documentation: Make a "Codex."
 Note: https://help.github.com/articles/relative-links-in-readmes
 * Flexible content modules and field types.
   * What other modules should be built-in?